Field-induced compensation of magnetic exchange as the possible origin of reentrant superconductivity in UTe$_2$: Acknowledgements

-TH, KS, MK, and MK were involved in the preparation of the devices by FIB microfabrication.
-TH, KS, AM, TF, and MK performed the pulsed-field experiments.
-TF and TH performed high-field torque magnetometry.
-JH, JS, and TH performed low-field characterizations.
-GL, DA, and GK prepared the high-quality samples.
-JPB, TH, KS, and AP analyzed the upper critical field and the Hall-effect data.
-All authors took part in discussing the results and writing the manuscript.
+\*section{Author contributions} T.H., K.S., M.Ki., and M.K\"o. were involved in the preparation of the devices by FIB microfabrication.
+T.H., K.S., A.M., T.F., and M.Ki. performed the pulsed-field experiments.
+T.F. and T.H. performed high-field torque magnetometry.
+J.H., J.S., and T.H. performed low-field characterizations.
+G.L., D.A., and G.K. prepared the high-quality samples.
+J.-P.B., T.H., K.S., and A.P. analyzed the upper critical field and the Hall-effect data.
+T.H., M.Ki., K.S., T.F., J.H., M.K\"o., I.S., A.P., D.A., G.K., J.W., and J.-P.B. took part in discussing the results and writing the manuscript.